Exandria Unlimited: Casting

-The first season is helmed by Iyengar and features Critical Role cast members Ashley Johnson, Liam O'Brien, Mercer as players.
+The first season is helmed by Iyengar and features Critical Role cast members Ashley Johnson, O'Brien, Mercer as players.
 ExU also introduces two additional newcomers to Critical Role – Robbie Daymond and Aimee Carrero.
 Johnson plays as the faun druid Fearne Calloway, Daymond plays as the air genasi bard Dorian Storm, O'Brien plays as the halfling fighter Orym of the Air Ashari, Carrero plays as the human warlock Opal, and Mercer plays as the dwarf sorcerer Dariax Zaveon.

-Daymond, O'Brien, and Johnson reprise their ExU characters in Critical Role's third campaign; while ExU's first season takes place chronologically before the third campaign, Kymal is concurrent to the third campaign.
-Daymond's character Dorian exited the third campaign after fourteen episodes.
 Daymond, Mercer, Carrero, and Iyengar reprised their roles for Exandria Unlimited: Kymal.
 Anjali Bhimani, who was previously an ExU guest star, also reprised her role as the fire genasi monk Fy'ra Rai.
 Erica Lindbeck joined the cast as Morrighan Ferus, a lagomore rogue.

 Exandria Unlimited: Calamity is led by Mulligan as the Dungeon Master.
 It features Iyengar and Critical Role cast members Ray, Sam Riegel, Travis Willingham as players along with newcomers Lou Wilson and Luis Carazo.
 Their characters are high-level and showcase races and subclasses new to the Exandria setting.
 Carazo plays as the human paladin Zerxus Ilerus, Riegel plays as the changeling bard/warlock Loquatius Seelie, Iyengar plays as the elf wizard Architect Arcane Laerryn Coramar-Seelie, Wilson plays as the human sorcerer/bard Guildmaster Nydas Okiro, Willingham plays as the eisfuura rogue Cerrit Agrupnin, Guardian of the Seventh, and Ray plays as the elf wizard Patia Por'co, The Keeper of Scrolls.

+Mulligan returned as the Game Master for Exandria Unlimited: Divergence.
+It features Critical Role cast members Mercer and O'Brien as players along with newcomers Jasmine Don, Alex Ward, and Celia Rose Gooding.
+The player characters start with "Level 0 NPC" stat blocks.
+Mercer plays as the dwarf stonemason Garen, Gooding as the half-elf healer Rei'nia Saph, Don as the halfling gang leader Fiedra Marrow, O'Brien as the gold dragonborn wanderer Erro Moradaurum, and Ward as the white dragonborn bodyguard Crokas.